 - when demonstrating to an individual that you are listening to them and paying attention

-Clearly, if the intention is to invade the personal space of an individual, then that invasion will be perceived as negative, or even threatening behaviour.
+Clearly, if the intention is to invade the personal space of an individual, then that invasion will be perceived as negative, or even threatening behavior.
 The practical tips in this article will give you some suggestions of how to make positive use of personal space in order that it will not be viewed as threatening, but more as supportive, encouraging and non-threatening.
-For the majority of people, personal space lies somewhere in the area between their fingertips and elbow of their outstretched arm, approximately 40 to 90 centimetres.
+For the majority of people, personal space lies somewhere in the area between their fingertips and elbow of their outstretched arm, approximately 40 to 90 centimeters.
 This distance may vary depending on many issues:

 - If the two people involved know each other.

 - If they are friendly towards one another.

 - The perceived reason for entering the personal space.

 Remember also that personal space is not just an area in front of an individual.
 Personal space is all around – from the side and behind.
 There are many examples of the positive use of personal space that can be readily observed both in schools and generally in society.
 The modern trend of greeting a close friend is now either the kissing or brushing of cheeks or even giving a friendly hug.
 Both techniques most certainly use personal space to a positive effect.
 The once simple handshake has now, among many young people, developed into a linking of hands together with a form of embrace.
 Again, strong evidence of the positive use of personal space.
 The above examples may be appropriate among friends and acquaintances, but they would be wholly inappropriate in the classroom between teacher and pupil.
 It is possible however, to take the concept from these actions and use it in a positive manner in the classroom.